 The traditional way of roasting the pig is over a large outdoor fire pit, or in front of a large fireplace.
 The pig is wrapped in aromatic myrtle leaves – known locally as Mirto – then usually left to roast for two to three hours.

-Su Porcheddu is best served with a strong Sardinian Cannonau red wine.
+Su Porcheddu is best with a strong Sardinian Cannonau red wine.

 Malloreddus alla Campidanese

 Malloreddus, which some people might call Gnocchetti sardi, are a type of small shell-shaped pasta made using semolina flour.

 You usually eat this pasta al dente with a homemade tomato ragù sauce.
 The most popular recipe using this type of pasta is the delicious Malloreddus alla campidanese served in a tomato ragù sauce with Sardinian pork sausage and pecorino sheep’s cheese.

 Although delicious, you generally only eat Malloreddus as a first course, so be sure not to fill up on them!

 Similar to Culurgiones, the best Malloreddus are handmade.

 Here’s the Pasta Grannies again to show us how it’s done…

 Since Roman times, Sardinia has been famous for its high quality grain.
 It’s no surprise then that Sardinia has literally hundreds of different variations of tasty traditional local bread.
 To be honest, I could do a full post on bread alone!

 I’ve managed to narrow the list down to three though, and my favourites happen to be some of the most popular…